Are you currently evaluating software for your business?

 - Security: Does the software satisfy your security needs?

-- Multilingual support: Check for multilingual capabilities is you will be using software in diverse geographic locations.
+- Multilingual support: Check for multilingual capabilities is you will be using the software in diverse geographic locations.

 - Support: Check available options for first and second line of support.
 Check available support options for different geographic locations and time zones.
 Compare cost for different support models.